What’s the Difference Between Being Clean and Sober

 Pursue Your Hobbies and Dreams While Being Clean and Sober

-Every day, make an effort to consider your current situation as the start of the best days – the rugged and rocky beginning of what could be the most fruitful arch of your life.
+Every day, make an effort to consider your current situation as the start of the best days.
+The rugged and rocky beginning of what could be the most fruitful arch of your life.
 Take up new hobbies or dive headfirst into school or the job market with the intent of setting and achieving new goals, whether academic or career-related.
 Pursue your dreams.
-Doing art on the side can be a profitable use of your time, and so is spending time at the gym and setting new personal weight-lifting records.
+Doing art on the side can be a profitable use of your time.
+In addition, spending time at the gym and setting new personal weight-lifting records can be beneficial.
 Overall, find something that challenges you while also providing strain relief and self-satisfaction.

 Let Go of Bottled Emotions